Skip to content

 CMG Component Diagram

 The application is designed around the user interface and supported by a context.
-The three parts of the application are the header, body, and footer.
-Preview and Generator Dialog functions are implemented at the top level to facilitate interaction between composition maintenance and preview displays
+The four parts of the application are the header, body, footer, and previewer.
+Preview is implemented at the top level to facilitate full screen display of the preview window.

 Component Structure